 Wave sliding, as surfing was once known, was born in Hawaii, and its popularity hasn’t ended.
 North Shore, with its big waves, especially during winter, is the place to be if you want to watch the experts at play.
 The waves here were bikini-stealing-aggressive, so definitely not for amateurs like me, but I could sit and watch this fantastic, sporty art all day long.
 Splash!
 If you want to see some epic surfing, or do some epic surfing, get to the famous Banzai Pipeline at Ehukai Beach Park.
 If you’re there between mid-November and mid-December, the famous Trip Crown of Surfing event takes place where you can see the world’s best surfers riding the waves.

 North Shore is also one of the best places to skydive.
 You can read about my Skydive over North shore and how to do it.
 Want some adventure but prefer to be at least a little bit tethered to Mother Earth?
 Try a zip-line adventure over North Shore.
-If that all adrenaline feels a bit much, go for the shrimp trucks, which serve up some of the best food in Oahu, or explore the beaches – they’re less crowded than Waikiki.
+If that all adrenaline feels a bit much, go for the shrimp trucks, which serve up some of the best food, or explore the beaches – they’re less crowded than Waikiki.

 Getting to North Shore is pretty simple, especially if you have a car.
 I took public transport, and it was easy enough but took a long time.
 Otherwise, this tour from Waikiki will take you to North Shore, get you some views of the surf-famous pipeline and even throw in a trip to a shrimp shack.